 Since the start of the pandemic, people have been working longer hours without a clear start or end to the workday.
 So, it comes as little surprise that a recent study by Qualtrics revealed burnout and stress among the top reasons why employees say they will look for a new job in the next year.

-That means now is the time to take action; to listen to what your employees need – and use those insights to improve their experiences.
+That means now is the time to take action; to listen to what your employees need, learn how to measure employee experience, and use those insights to improve their experiences.

 What are the key stages of the employee experience?

-Now that you know the importance of improving the employee experience, let’s dig into what it looks like.
+Now that we’ve covered the importance of employee experience management, let’s dig into what it looks like across the employee experience journey.

-There are five key stages in the employee experience: recruitment, onboarding, development, retention, and exit.
-And within these stages are a myriad of moments that matter; ones that make (or break) the employee experience.
+There are five key stages in the employee experience: recruitment, onboarding, learning and development, retention, and exit.
+Within these stages are myriad moments that matter; ones that make (or break) the employee experience – and thus, should be measured for experience improvement.

 To attract and hire the right talent in the right way, you’ll want to consider (and continually improve on) areas like: